-Like people, dogs face a lot of health problems as they get older.
-From hearing and sight trouble to lameness in their joints, to upset stomach and irritable bowels, your best friend needs special care in their senior years.
+Like people, old dogs face a lot of health issues as they age.
+From hearing and sight trouble to lameness in their joints, to upset stomach and irritable bowels, your best friend needs special care in his senior years.

 It can be really hard watching your pal become finicky with their food.
 At one time they just about scarfed down anything you’d put in front of them, but now it seems they will walk away from their bowl or eat incredibly slowly.
 This is quite common in older dogs and the trick is to slowly make some adjustments to what and how they eat.
 (Mind you, if your senior dog doesn’t seem to be having any food issues then feel free to skip ahead).